Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Don’t Forget: Every Dental Emergency is Different

-Dental injuries can stem from a minor toothache to a completely knocked-out tooth.
+Dental injuries can stem from minor tooth sensitivity to a completely knocked-out tooth.
 So, you can see why there isn’t a flat fee associated with dental emergencies.
 The final price of your treatment will be based on the type and degree of your injury, as well as which procedures are needed to address it.
 As always, our team will go the extra mile to review your treatment options and all of the associated fees, so you can make the right call for you.

-Does Dental Insurance Cover Dental Emergencies?
+Does Dental Insurance Cover the Cost of Dental Emergencies?

-While dental plans can vary, they typically include some form of coverage, from annual emergency exams to 50%-80% off restorative treatments.
+While dental plans can vary, they typically include some form of coverage, from annual emergency exams to 50%-80% coverage for restorative treatments.
 So, if you’re insured, don’t hesitate to ask about utilizing any available benefits!
 Our knowledgeable team will make the entire process as seamless as possible.
 Once we’ve handled the paperwork, we will explain your benefits and the remaining out-of-pocket costs (if necessary) to ensure understanding the cost is easy.

 Other Options for Making Dental Emergencies Affordable